 From hidden caves and caverns to historic Old West towns, there are so many places to see and things to do in New Mexico.
 Whether you’re planning a family vacation or a last-minute getaway, this beautiful region is the perfect place to visit for any occasion.
 Below, you’ll find a comprehensive guide to the area’s best activities and attractions.

 The following are some New Mexico attractions our guests have enjoyed.
-Numbers indicate the length of drive from each place to the ranch.
 Read on to learn more about the best things to do in New Mexico!

-Petroglyph National Monument is alive with the sights & sounds of the high desert- a hawk spirals down from the mesa top, a roadrunner dashes into fragrant sage, a desert millipede traces waves in the sand.
+Petroglyph National Monument is alive with the sights and sounds of the high desert.
 The monument contains more than 20,000 images preserved in stone.
-Some are recognizable as animals, people or crosses while others are more mysterious.
-All are inseparable form the landscape & from the spirits of the people who created them.
+Some are recognizable as animals, people, or crosses while others are more mysterious.
+All are inseparable from the landscape & from the spirits of the people who created them.
 The images carved onto these black rocks provide an opportunity for people today to share the cultures of those who long ago inhibited & traveled through the Rio Grande Valley.

-This view encompasses the Apache homelands in all directions, and is not far from where the military had their headquarters and Geronimo was captured at one time.
-The visitor can feel the spirit of the Apaches in the isolation of this beautiful land.
+This view encompasses the Apache homelands in all directions and is not far from where the military had their headquarters and Geronimo was captured at one time.
+Visitors can feel the spirit of the Apaches in the isolation of this beautiful land.
 One can understand their determination to keep this region as a sacred, holy place that was given to them by their creator.

-Near Silver City.
-Great food set in an authentic 1860’s Old West decor.
+Near Silver City, Buckhorn Saloon and Opera House offers great food set in the authentic 1860’s.
 Don’t miss the chance to see and enjoy the Buckhorn, and bring your out-of-town friends for an incredible frontier experience they will never forget.

 Entertainment is often available in the bar, as well as melodramas in the Pinos Altos Opera House, immediately next door to the Buckhorn.
 Visit the Buckhorn Saloon and Opera House Website.

-The Guadalupe Mountains span the Texas/New Mexico border and rise to heights of 8,749 feet, in great contrast to the flat desert land all around.
+The Guadalupe Mountains span the Texas/New Mexico border and rise to heights of 8,749 feet.
 Two National Parks are found within their range; Guadalupe Mountains (in Texas), which has rocky peaks and scenic valleys with varied wildlife, and Carlsbad Caverns, one of the oldest and most famous cave systems in the world.
-These are a full days drive from any of the other major attractions in the Southwest, but are well worth the long journey – they have several vast underground chambers, up to 250 feet high, filled with amazing formations of many colors and shapes.
-Visit the Carlsbad Caverns National Park Website.
+These are a full days drive from any of the other major attractions in the Southwest but are well worth the long journey.
+They have several vast underground chambers, up to 250-feet high, filled with amazing formations of many colors and shapes.

 The Catwalk National Scenic Trail offers a fascinating glimpse into the geologic and historic foundations of Grant County.
 The result of cataclysmic volcanic actions, the area now offers a beautiful picnic spot next to Whitewater Creek, a challenging one-mile trail along the historic 1890’s mining waterway, and a sense of peace that creates images of an earlier time.